GoogleChrome/developer.chrome.com/site/en/docs/webstore/using_webstore_api/index.md

 Below is a list of considerations for using the Publish API:

-- Developers are required to enable [Two-Step Verification][two-factor] for their Google Account to publish or update an existing extension.
+- Developers are required to enable [2-Step Verification][two-factor] for their Google Account to publish or update an existing extension.
 - Before you can publish a new item, you have to fill out the [Store Listing][store-listing] and [Privacy practices][privacy] tabs in the [Developer Dashboard][cws-dashboard].